Ultimate Springfield Real Estate Investing Guide for 2026

 Economy

-Currently, the average salary in Springfield is , with the whole state average of , and the country’s average rate of .
+Currently, the average wage in Springfield is , with a state average of , and the country's average figure of .

-The economic portrait of Springfield includes a total poverty rate of .
-The statewide poverty rate is , with the country’s poverty rate at .
+The economic portrait of Springfield includes a general poverty rate of .
+The state's statistics demonstrate an overall poverty rate of , and a related study of national stats puts the nationwide rate at .

 Economy Quick Stats